All Episodes

 Well, and I said, I also said people say, you can't say one good thing about Obama.

-I said, you know, I actually think they're really good parents.
+I said, no, I actually think they're really good parents.

 They seem to have raised great kids.